 Education of health care professionals in an approach to poisoning

-Teaching of medical students
+Teaching of medical students and pharmacy interns

 Public education in prevention of poisoning through the media, talks to interest groups.